Nucleon decays into three leptons: Noncontact contributions: EFT descriptions of nucleon triple-lepton decays

 Here, the triple-quark components and the spurion fields have been organized as matrices in flavor space.
 For reference, they are collected in \cref{eq:3qpart,eq:spurion} of \cref{app:BNV-ChPT}.
 Under $(\hat{L},\hat{R})\in G_\chi$, they transform as

 At leading chiral order, their chiral realizations take the following form~\cite{Claudson:1981gh, Fan:2024gzc,Liao:2025vlj}:

-where $B_{\tL(\tR)}\equiv P_{\tL(\tR)} B$ represent the chiral baryon fields.
+where $B_{\tL(\tR)}\equiv P_{\tL(\tR)} B$ represent the chiral baryon fields with $P_{\tR,\tL}=(1\pm\gamma_5)/2$ being the chiral projectors.
 The low energy constants (LECs) $c_1$ and $c_2$ are also denoted by $\alpha$ and $\beta$ in the literature, and the recent lattice QCD calculations yield $c_1=-0.01257(111)\,\GeV^3$ and $c_2=0.01269(107)\,\GeV^3$~\cite{Yoo:2021gql}.
 By expanding \cref{Eq.BNV-ChPT} to the desired order in the pseudoscalar meson fields, one obtains the explicit BNV interaction terms involving one lepton, one baryon, and any number of meson fields.
 These results are summarized in \cref{app:BNV-ChPT}.

 Since we are concerned with noncontact contributions to nucleon decays into three leptons, additional baryon number conserving (BNC) interactions from the SM must be incorporated.
 These interactions include the QED interactions for charged leptons and nucleons, the strong interactions between the octet baryons and mesons, and the charged- and neutral-current weak interactions between lepton pairs and mesons or baryons.
 A detailed description of all these interactions can be found in \cref{app:BNC-ChPT}.